numlims/dq/readme.md

 > select sample{<sampleidcont.psn, .location}; sampleidcont.psn = '59493038'

-the brackets {} mean that both '<sampleidcont.psn' and '.location' are grafted to sample.
+the brackets {} mean that both '<sampleidcont.psn' and '.location' hang on sample.

 ## setup